A static theory of promises: A motivation

 This latter example illustrates the way that we transfer the intentions of promises to `entities' that we consider to be responsible by association.
 It is a small step from this transference to a more general assignment of promises to individual components in a piece of technology.
 For example, we can document the properties of the following tools and technologies in the spirit of this argument:

-\begin{itemize} \item I am a meat knife and promise to cut more efficiently through meat. \item I am a logic gate and promise to transform a {\tt TRUE} signal into a {\tt FALSE} signal and vice versa. \item I am a variable that promises to represent the value 17 of type integer. \item I am a command line interpreter and promise to accept input and execute commands from the user. \item I am a router and promise to accept packets from a list of authorized IP addresses. \item I am a compliance monitor and promise to verify and automatically repair the state of the system based on this description of system configuration and policy. \item I am a high availability server and I promise you service delivery with 99.9999\% availability. \end{itemize}
+\begin{itemize} \item I am a logic gate and promise to transform a {\tt TRUE} signal into a {\tt FALSE} signal and vice versa. \item I am a command line interpreter and promise to accept input and execute commands from the user. \item I am a router and promise to accept packets from a list of authorized IP addresses. \item I am a compliance monitor and promise to verify and automatically repair the state of the system based on this description of system configuration and policy. \item I am a high availability server and I promise you service delivery with 99.9999\% availability. \end{itemize}

-From these example we see that the essence of promises is quite general.
+From these example we see that the range of application of promises is quite general.
 Indeed such promises are all around us in everyday life, both in mundane clothing as well as in technical disciplines.
 Statements about engineering specifications can also profitably be considered as promises, even though we might not ordinarily think of them in this way.

 When an electronics engineer looks in a component catalogue and sees `resistors' for sale promising to have resistance of 500 Ohms to within a tolerance of 5\%, we do not argue about who made this promise or whether the resistor is capable of independent thought.
 The coloured bands on the component are a sufficient expression of this promise, and we accept it by association.
-By this reasoning, we propose that the concept of a promise should be formulated in way which allows for all of these uses.
+By this reasoning, we propose that the concept of a promise should be understood in a way which allows for all of these uses.